“What are you waiting for? Why are you avoiding the real work? What will it take for you to go deeper?”

 The Phil Cousineau quote above ought to be for all of us a stirring call to continue—or to begin if that is where we are at—the work of writing a depth memoir we may have procrastinated about for so long.

 It is later than you think.
-In the twenty-five years I have been doing this work, I have seen people die and people grow too old.
-The energy not only to write deeply but to write a memoir at all has been lost to them; their stories have been lost.
+In the years I have been doing this work, I have seen writers die and writers grow too old.
+The energy not only to write deeply but also to write a memoir at all has been lost to them; their stories have been lost.

 We go through our days as if there were an endless flow of tomorrows, but there simply aren’t.
 What if you ran out of tomorrows before you had written your memoir?
-How would your children and grandchildren know about you and the people who were important to you?
+Would your children and grandchildren know about you and the people who were important to you?
 How would your community know?
-How could the world benefit from your life’s experience?
+Could the world benefit from your life’s experience?

-Here are six choices you can decide on today to help you to get your memoir written.
+Here are six choices you can decide on today to help you to write your story.

 - Set a writing schedule for yourself and mark it on a calendar or appointment book.
 Be sure you sit to write at least three times per week.
 Today, sit down and write at least three pages before you stop.